Notes on the data: Child and youth health

 - Australian Government Department of Health.
 HPV School Vaccination Program [Internet].
 2014 [cited 31 Mar 2015].

-Notes: The data presented are for females and males who were aged 12 to 13 years as at 30 June 2013, and who received three doses of the HPV vaccination by 29 February 2016.
+Notes: The data presented are for females and males who were aged 15 years as at 30 June 2015, and who had received three doses of the HPV vaccination, and reported to the HPV Register as at 3 October 2017.
 Females and males receiving all three doses represent those fully vaccinated.

-Where there were fewer than ten participants in an area, the data are not shown.
+Where there were fewer than ten participants or residents in an area, the data are not shown.

 Information held by the National HPV Vaccination Program Register is provided to the Register from immunisation providers.
 The accuracy of the information is dependent on the quality and timeliness of the data provided.
 Every effort is made to ensure that the information recorded on the Register is up to date and correct.

-- the data have not been geo-coded, and the geographic area at which the data are available is the postcode; postcode data are allocated to a PHA on the basis of the proportion of the postcode which falls into a PHA, which can result in allocation to the wrong PHA; the conversion is undertaken using approximate allocations of postcode populations (based on the best fit of Census Collection Districts (CDs) to postcode areas) to LGAs, derived from data at the previous Census.
+- an inaccurate numerator due to the data having not been geo-coded.
+The geographic area at which the data are available is the postcode; postcode data are allocated to a PHA on the basis of the proportion of the postcode which falls into a PHA, which can result in allocation to the wrong PHA; the conversion is undertaken using approximate allocations of postcode populations (based on the best fit of Census Collection Districts (CDs) to postcode areas) to LGAs, derived from data at the previous Census.
 In many instances this conversion represents a crude allocation of the population of any LGA.
-For example, in many cases the boundaries of CDs do not match the boundaries of postcodes, and whole CDs are allocated to the postcode into which the population largely falls;
+For example, in many cases the boundaries of CDs do not match the boundaries of postcodes, and whole CDs are allocated to the postcode into which the population largely falls.

-Numerator: Number of females/ males aged 12 to 13 years as at 30 June 2013, who received Dose 3 of the HPV vaccine by 2016
+Numerator: Number of females/ males aged 15 years as at 30 June 2015, who had received Dose 3 of the HPV vaccine

 Detail of analysis: Per cent